There is a range of practical help and emotional support available for you if you are living with sight loss.

 Read more about the help that social services can give you to live independently in our Help from Social Services leaflet, part of our Starting Out series:

-Read more about the benefits and concessions available to people with sight loss:
+Download our leaflet on registering as sight impaired and the benefits and concessions available to people with sight loss:

 You should ask your local social services department, GP, optician or eye specialist to refer you to a low vision clinic for a low vision assessment.
 A low vision specialist will help you make the most of your sight by letting you try a range of low vision aids, like magnifiers, lighting and eye shields.
 These low vision aids can help you with everyday tasks like reading or help reduce glare when you are outside.